rickycodes/pve-no-subscription/README.md

 ## Diagnostic

+The script provides stdout and verifies a few things on behalf of the user.

-After a successful run, you should see the following result:
+#### After a successful run, you should see the following result:
 ```
 subscription status: NotFound
 performing replacement in /usr/share/perl5/PVE/API2/Subscription.pm...